magic0whi/notebook/contents/cpp-notes/cpp-notes.md

   }
   ```

-## Smart Pointers (std::unique_ptr, std::shared_ptr, std::weak_ptr)
+## Smart Pointers (`std::unique_ptr`, `std::shared_ptr`, `std::weak_ptr`)

-Smart pointers is that when you call `new` , you don't have to call `delete`.
+Smart pointers are that when you call `new`, you don't have to call `delete`.
 Actually in many cases with smart pointers we don't even have to call `new`.

 - **Shared pointer** & **Weak pointer**

   Shared pointer uses something called reference counting.
-If create one shread pointer and define another shared pointer and copy the previous one, the reference count is now 2; when the first one dies (out of scope), the reference count goes down 1; when the last one dies. the reference count goes back to zero and free the memory.
+If create one shared pointer and define another shared pointer and copy the previous one, the reference count is now 2; when the first one dies (out of scope), the reference count goes down 1; when the last one dies.
+The reference count goes back to zero and free the memory.
   Weak pointer will not increase the reference count.

 ```cpp